globetrotter91/multiplayer-game-html5-js-es6/README.md

 4. The javascript is written in es2015 syntax [/gamejs]

 5. Babel transpiler is used for transpiling ES6 to browser-friendly JS.

+# ToDO

+1. Add a collection of object for players to build stuff on the map.

+2. Add powerups.

+3. Add multiple boards/channels [max 4 player each].